gabehoban/nixcfg/README.md

 - **Multi-architecture Support** - Optimized for both x86_64 and aarch64 systems
 - **AMD Hardware Support** - Optimized for AMD CPUs and GPUs
-- **Raspberry Pi Support** - Optimized for Raspberry Pi 4 with GPS/NTP capabilities
+- **NUC Hardware Support** - Optimized for Intel NUC-based homelab servers
 - **GNOME Desktop** - Sleek, customized GNOME environment with carefully selected extensions
 - **Impermanence** - System state persistence where you want it, fresh boots where you don't
 - **Remote Deployment** - Build on powerful machines, deploy to resource-constrained devices